laurentopia/M5-Signal-Multimeter/README.md

 Oscillo: no trigger lock yet, will eventually be useful to see what machine is eating electricity

 USAGE: Compile with M5Stack in your library folder and eft32 in your hardware folder.
+Connect the source to pin 35 and the ground to GND

 NOTE: measurements are inacurate and the FFT looks off even for a square wave